ruudverheijden/tag-my-photos/README.md

 2. Run `prefect server start` to start the Prefect Local Server running at http://127.0.0.1:4200

-3. To run a specific Python script from the root directory use e.g. `python -m src.flows.initialize_database`
+3. To run a specific Python script from the root directory use e.g. `python -m src.flows.initialize_database` or run the whole pipeline at once with `python -m src.flows.main`

 4. Run the web interface via `flask --app src.web.main run` and browse to `http://127.0.0.1:5000`